quhairfoir/uStaq-client/README.md

      "test": "react-scripts test --env=jsdom",
 ```

-Then to analyze the bundle run the production build then run the analyze
+Then to analyze the bundle run the stackion build then run the analyze
 script.

 ```